iszczesniak/cpp/memory/index.md

-The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the static and global data), and passing to a function the address of the place in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value at the pointed address.
+The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value at the pointed address.
 We don't need a temporary place, but only an extra register.

-The following example demonstrates that the return value can be created anywhere (as the modern call convention allows), and not only on the stack (as the legacy call convention stipulated).
-In the example a function returns an object which is created directly in the memory location for global and static data, without copying the object from the stack as the legacy call convention would require.
+The following example demonstrates that a result can be returned anywhere (as the modern call convention allows), and not only on the stack (as the legacy convention stipulated).
+In the example the function returns an object directly in the place of memory for global and static data, without copying the object using a temporary place required by the legacy call convention.

 {% highlight c++ %}
 {% include_relative mcc.cc %}